 Potential paid issues should first be reported and discussed in the appropriate project in Gitlab.
 They can be escalated by the reporter to the paid issue queue by labeling them "paid-issue-queue".
 This indicates a willingness to provide financial resources to solve the issue.
 Likewise, the Core Team may designate any issue at their discretion as “paid-issue-queue”.

 The Core Team will provide an estimate directly in the issue of the time and cost required to complete the request.
 This estimate includes time spent on initial discovery.
 If during the discovery period, we find that the fix is trivial we may resolve the issue at no cost.

 Payment for each issue is managed on a case by case basis.
 We may ask for a deposit or payment in full prior to work starting.
 Payment terms are at the discretion of the Core Team.

 Work will begin once you, the reporter, accept the estimate and indicate so via a comment in the initial issue.

-All issues are fixed in the next released version of CiviCRM (e.g. an issue reported in 4.6.2 is fixed in 4.6.3); we do not fix issues in the LTS or in older versions of CiviCRM.
+All issues are fixed in the next released version of CiviCRM (e.g. an issue reported in 4.6.2 is fixed in 4.6.3); we do not fix issues in the ESR or in older versions of CiviCRM.
 All issues submitted to the queue should be of interest to a significant proportion of our user base.

 Bugs for the paid issue queue should be reported on our issue tracker and replicated on one of the demo sites.
 Before submitting a bug, please take a few minutes to search for an existing issue.
 If the bug affects a part of CiviCRM that cannot be tested on the demo site, we can create a dedicated development site to replicate the issue.
 In any case we will create a development site which will be used for the client to test and approve the work.